Trigger Point Injections Can Help Trigger Point Pain

 Trigger points can develop as a result of a traumatic injury to a muscle, strain due to repetitive use (overuse or misuse of a muscle), poor posture, stress, herniated disc or other spinal problems (short leg, flat feet, sciatica).
 Other factors include hormonal imbalances, allergens and toxins, prescription medication and infections.

 Trigger points can affect mobility and posture, compromise normal movement patterns, lead to soft tissue dysfunction and additional trigger points.
 At the AIMS Clinic, several treatment options are offered, such as a Trigger Point Injections (TPIs).
-During a TPI procedure, Dr. Michele Davis, DO – a member of our Medical Division, injects a local anesthetic (lidocaine) into a trigger point.
+During a TPI procedure, a member of our Medical Division, injects a local anesthetic (lidocaine) into a trigger point.
 Relaxing the muscle, improves blood flow and speeds healing.
 As Trigger Point Therapy progresses, the trigger point becomes inactive and pain is alleviated.
 Several sites may be injected during the medical visit and should take no more than a few minutes.
 Most patients receive an initial series of trigger point injections, which may be repeated several weeks later.

 Trigger point injections are just one component of a customized program.
 It is important to correct any structural, muscular and/or chemical factors associated with trigger point pain.
 Physical therapy and regular exercise, along with chiropractic care to correct spinal imbalances and nutritional support may be recommended.
 Patients who receive trigger point injections are able to quickly begin physical therapy and/or chiropractic care… to restore balance and end pain.